 The Company has a directors' advisory council composed of retired members of the Company's Board of Directors.
 Each member, known as a Director Emeritus, is appointed yearly by the Board of Directors to render advisory services to the Board.
 Directors Emeriti have no vote with respect to any matter acted upon by the Board, nor is their presence counted for purposes of determining a quorum.
-In April, 1995, upon the expiration of his current term as Director, Endicott Smith will be appointed Director Emeritus.
-Mr. Smith will join Directors Emeriti Richard L. Brickley, Philip H. Bradley and Theodore C. Haffenreffer, Jr. who were appointed to their positions in 1992, 1993 and 1994, respectively.
+Directors Emeriti Richard L. Brickley, Philip H. Bradley, Theodore C. Haffenreffer, Jr. and Endicott Smith were initially appointed to their positions in 1992, 1993, 1994, and 1995, respectively.
 Directors Emeriti receive an annual retainer of \$7,000 and \$500 for each Board meeting attended, as well as reimbursement for any expenses incurred in connection with attendance at any meeting.